 - UK indy wrestler Sha Samuels' gimmick is that he's a football hooligan who enjoys meat pies.

-- Word of God says the Warhammer Orcs are modelled after British football hooligans.
-Jervis Johnson is a big fan of British football, and his idea was to mock the hooligans as making them orcs: "Warhammer Orcs are the same in comparison on stupidity for bricks as what bricks are to football hooligans."
-This was carried over wholesale with the Warhammer 40,000 incarnation of Orks (one of their early codexes is titled "'Ere we go!
+- Word Of God says the Orcs from Warhammer are modelled after British football hooligans.
+Games developer Jervis Johnson is a big fan of British football, and his idea was to mock the hooligans as making them orcs: "Warhammer Orcs are the same in comparison on stupidity for bricks as what bricks are to football hooligans."
+This was carried over wholesale with the Warhammer 40,000 incarnation of Orks (one early Sourcebook was titled 'Ere we go!
 'Ere we go!
-'Ere we go!"—and the current codex has an "'Ere we go!" special rule that most Ork models get).
+'Ere we go!— and some editions give their Boyz the "'Ere we go!" special rule that allows them to get into combat faster).
 In the Dawn of War games, one of the Bigmek's lines is the classic "Come and 'ave a go if you think you're 'ard enough!".

 - The popular table football game Subbuteo incorporated a lot of clever marketing gimmicks which meant if you had enough time and money, you could buy from a formidable catalogue of extras that meant your tabletop footballers could eventually turn out in their own stadium, complete with stands, working footlights, scoreboards, advertising hoardings, TV crews, St John's ambulancemen, cigar-smoking manager and subs in the dugout, policemen, stewards, programme salesmen, pie stall, the works.
 Some fans of the game turned their Subbuteo playing areas into an art form not unlike model railway layouts.
 While the official Subbuteo vendor sold fans in packets of fifty to populate your model terraces, other enterprising and strictly unofficial vendors added topics the licenced dealers frowned on, in the form of Subbuteo soccer hooligans and streakers◊ (male and female; photo is SFW) that in an expanded rule set could be randomly deployed to disrupt matches.
 Fully equipped riot policemen soon followed.